Osteoporosis. The old-woman's disease, right?

-Osteoporosis occurs when bones become too thin and brittle, making them vulnerable to fracture -- commonly of the spine, wrist and hip.
+Osteoporosis occurs when bones become too thin and brittle, making them vulnerable to fracture --most commonly, of the spine, wrist and hip.

 There are few warning signs of osteoporosis.
 The first signs, besides an actual fractured bone, might be a chronic backache, loss of height or the familiar dowager's hump that afflicts many older women.
-But waiting until one sees those signs -- often in the fifth or sixth decade -- to take action means treatment may come too late, say physicians and researchers.
+But waiting until one sees those signs -- which often don't appear until the fifth or sixth decade -- to take action means treatment may come too late, say physicians and researchers.

 "Growing children and teen-agers need at least 800 to 1,000 milligrams of calcium a day," or the equivalent of four 8-ounce servings of milk, says Dr. Pavlov.
-"But studies have shown that the majority of American girls get less than 400 mg a day."
-The "fast food meal with a Coke isn't optimal for women, either," she says, adding that boys' diets don't seem to be as calcium-deficient as girls'.
+"But studies have shown that the majority of American girls get less than 400 mg. a day."
+The high-fat, high-salt "fast food meal with a Coke isn't optimal for women, either," she says, adding that teen-age boys' diets don't seem to be as calcium-deficient as girls'.